 Family historians hoping to uncover information about their ancestors lives at St. Matthew's Church should be aware that the Church only holds current records of births, marriages and deaths stretching back no more than 20 years.

-Earlier records relating both to individuals and to the parish is deposited in the diocesan archive which is managed and maintained by West Yorkshire County Archive Service.
+Earlier records relating both to individuals and to the Parish are deposited in the Diocesan archive which is managed and maintained by West Yorkshire County Archive Service.
 Please contact them using the information below for more details

 WEST YORKSHIRE ARCHIVE SERVICES